philipnickel/NaviFlow/meshing/experiments/lidDrivenCavity/README.md

 # lidDrivenCavity Experiment

-Lid-driven cavity flow in a square domain
+Classic lid-driven cavity problem with moving top wall

 ## Mesh Types

-- **structuredUniform**: Standard uniform square mesh
+- **structuredUniform**: Uniform mesh for lid-driven cavity
-- **structuredRefined**: Refined near the top lid to capture boundary layer
+- **structuredRefined**: Mesh with refinement near the top (lid)

-- **unstructured**: Unstructured triangle mesh with refinement near walls and lid
+## File Formats

+- **.msh**: Native GMSH format with all boundary information
+  - Used for both simulation and visualization
+  - For visualization in ParaView, use the meshio plugin